PanKarapas/rust-sudoku-solver/README.md

 The name comes from the fact that for each cell we eliminate all the values it can't be, and that allows us to infer which values it can take.

+### Heavy

+There is also a collection of 1000 puzzles that we can bench against.
+These vary in difficulty and should provide a good average for each solver accross various types of puzzles.

+Because of how long this can take to run, it is not run often.

 ### Latest
+#### Normal
 Name | [fastest, median, slowest]
 --- | ---
 Backtracking_simple | [0.66815 ms 0.68755 ms 0.70721 ms]